parnuphun/Steam-review-crawler/README.md

 ## :page_facing_up: WebScraper
 This project was done to study how to use puppeteer to scrape the data I need.
+If you read and don't understand, yes I use Google Translate :trollface: .

 - install dependencies
 ```ruby